PathologyDataScience/HistomicsML2/docs/data-create.rst

 Here the -v option mounts the base project folder to ``/dataset`` inside the docker container.
 Parameters of the bash script ``create_tiff.sh`` can be adjusted to change the input and output directories.

+.. note:: The conversion process also generates a .csv file describing the converted file dimensions and magnifications that will be committed to the database server during import.

 4. Generate superpixel segmentation
 ====================================================================